 Individual study, research or projects under instructor guidance.
 Written reports and periodic conferences required.
-Content and unit credit to be determined by student/instructor conferences and the Office of Instruction.
+Content and unit credit be determined by student/instructor conferences and the Office of Instruction.
 May be taken for a maximum of 9 units.

-280ABCD INTERMEDIATE VISUAL BASIC PROGRAMMING 4 UNITS
+280 INTERMEDIATE VISUAL BASIC PROGRAMMING

-Recommended Preparation: "C" grade or higher or "Pass" in CS 180ABCD or equivalent.
+Prerequisite: "C" grade or higher or "Pass" in CS 180 or equivalent Corequisite: None